brucemack/kicad-library/README.md

 * Double-check transformer pin mappings between schematic and footprint, these can be tricky.
 Make sure the windings are connected as expected.
 * Remember pull-up resistors on I2C traces.
+* Pay attention to phasing marks on bifilar/trifilar RF transformers.
+Make sure that the footprint matches the schematic.
 * Don't forget keep-out areas under WIFI antennas, crystal oscillators, etc.
 * Update version/date on schematic and PCB pages in KiCAD.
 * Update version/date on silkscreen.